-These mini pumpkin pies are sweetened with maple syrup!
-They are a perfect little sweet treat to add to your Thanksgiving dessert menu!
+These mini pumpkin pies are the perfect size for little hands!
+They are sweetened with maple syrup and are a perfect little sweet treat to add to your Thanksgiving dessert menu!

 Anyone who knows me knows that I love, love, love all things mini!
-Mini bite-sized treats are the perfect size for little hands and less goes to waste.
+Mini bite-sized treats are the perfect size for tiny hands and less goes to waste.
 I can offer my boys more bite-sized items as they eat them, but these little pies never last long in our house!
 The maple syrup and pumpkin complement each other so well, making for a subtly sweet and creamy treat!

-Here is what you’ll need to make these mini maple sweetened pumpkin pies:
+Here is what you’ll need to make these mini maple-sweetened pumpkin pies:

-Ingredients to make mini maple sweetened pumpkin pies.
-See recipe card for detailed ingredient quantities.
+Ingredients to make maple sweetened pumpkin pies.

 • Pumpkin Puree: Be sure to get the unsweetened variety, not the ones that are marked pumpkin pie filling.